hazelcast/hazelcast-cpp-client/README.md

 #### 7.6.1.3 Scaling The Executor Service

 You can scale the Executor service both vertically (scale up) and horizontally (scale out).
-Please see [Scaling The Executor Service](https://docs.hazelcast.org/docs/latest/manual/html-single/#scaling-the-executor-service) for more details of cluster configuration.
+See the [Scaling The Executor Service section](https://docs.hazelcast.org/docs/latest/manual/html-single/#scaling-the-executor-service) in the Hazelcast IMDG Reference Manual for more details on its configuration.

 #### 7.6.1.4 Executing Code in the Cluster